By Bryan Boggiano

 The guard punished Haller, making sure he would never forget his name.

-The guard made him do 100 knee bends with a pistol pointed at Haller, who shouted at him with each bend he made.
+The guard took him to the factory and made him do 100 knee bends with a pistol pointed at Haller, who shouted at him with each bend he made.

 When Haller got to 20, the SS guard made him start over.
 When he got to 100, the guard pushed him to do 100 again, counting backward.